 - a.
 Light fixtures shall be architecturally compatible with the building design. - b.
 All building entrances shall be well-lit. - c.
 Street lighting within development shall be a maximum of 15 feet high. - d.
-Walkways and paseos shall be illuminated with a minimum of 1 foot-candle to ensure safe nighttime conditions. - e.
+Walkways and paseos shall be illuminated with a minimum of 1 foot-candle to ensure safety at all hours. - e.
 Parking lots and access thereto shall be illuminated with a minimum of 1 foot-candle of lighting. - f.
-The design of parking lot lighting fixtures shall be compatible with the development's architectural style.
+The design of parking lot lighting fixtures shall be compatible with the development's architectural style. - g.
+Site lighting shall comply with Riverside County Ordinance No. 655.